yunningtang/CMED-emotion-benchmark-/README.md

 ##### 1\.
 Model Selection & Experimental Setup

-We conducted a comparative analysis using three distinct state-of-the-art backends available within the DeepFace library:
+I conducted a comparative analysis using three distinct state-of-the-art backends available within the DeepFace library:

 1.  **FaceNet** (Google)
 2.  **FaceNet512** (FaceNet with 512-d embeddings)
 3.  **VGG-Face** (Oxford)

-**Unexpected Uniformity in Performance:**
+**Uniformity in Performance:**
 A notable observation from our experiments was that **all three models achieved the exact same overall accuracy of 21.21%** (`0.212095797222999`).

 This identical performance across different architectures suggests a systematic bottleneck.
 It indicates that the performance constraints are likely due to the domain gap (DeepFace models are primarily trained on adult datasets like VGGFace2/Google Face, whereas CMED contains children) or the specific face alignment/detection pre-processing steps used in the DeepFace pipeline, rather than the feature extraction capabilities of the specific backends.